 11. RIGHT OF USE ASSETS As at 30 June 2021 \$ As at 30 June 2020 \$

 Right-of-use Asset - at cost 1,510,256 -

 Accumulated depreciation (368,447) -

-1,141,809 -
+· 1,141,809 -

 At the date of this report BARD1 had three leased properties.
 These leases were entered into by subsidiary Sienna Cancer Diagnostics Limited (Sienna) and its U.S subsidiary.
 Sienna was acquired by BARD1 on 28 July 2020.
 One of the leased properties is a sub-let arrangement at 1400 Van Buren St. NE, #140, Minneapolis, Minnesota, US.
 The Group has no contractual commitment for this lease, and it is therefore classified as a short-term lease for the purposes of AASB 16.
 The lease payments for this property are included in the Consolidated Statement of Comprehensive Income and classified as an operating expense.
 During the reporting period the Group also incurred lease payments for an office space at 152 St Georges Terrace, Perth, Western Australia, the head office of BARD1 before the Company relocated to Victoria.
 The final lease payments for this office space (until 31 August 2020) are included in the Consolidated Statement of Comprehensive Income.
-The Group holds two other property leases: one for a property at 23 Normanby Road, Notting Hill (the current operations base for the Group), and another for a property at 11 Howley's Road, Notting Hill (the current operations base for the Group), and another for a property at 11 Howley's Road, Notting Hill.
+The Group holds two other property leases: one for a property at 23 Normanby Road, Notting Hill (the current operations base for the Group), and another for a property at 11 Howley's Road, Notting Hill.
 The lease at Howleys Rd commenced 1 December 2019.
 Before occupying the property at Howleys Rd, the Company was informed that a superior property in the same vicinity was to become available in June 2020.
-This property had established laboratory and small-scale manufacturing capabilities whereas these facilities were required to be custom built at the property at Howleys Rd, at an estimated cost of \$400,000 to \$500,000.
+This property had operations commenced at this property during capabilities whereas these facilities were required to be custom built at the property at Howleys Rd, at an estimated cost of \$400,000 to \$500,000.
 A lease was negotiated for the Normanby Rd property and operations commenced at this property during June 2020.
 A sub tenancy agreement for the Howleys Rd property was subsequently entered into, matching the remaining term of the head lease for the property.